NeDS-Lab/mjqm-simulator/docs/extend/structure.md

         The whole `include/` folder is included in the root `CMakeLists.txt`, so the headers are available to the whole project via names as `mjqm-{logical_module}/...`.
 This achieves explicit separation of our code from external libraries.
     - `src/`: Contains the source files of the library.
         Usually, each source file should be included in the `CMakeLists.txt` of the library.
-- `libs/math/`: Contains the math code, including the confidence intervals and the samplers.
-    Each sampler has its own header file that directly define the implementation.
-    The `samplers.h` file includes all the samplers headers files for easier inclusion.
-- `libs/policy/`: Contains the specific policies used in the simulator.
+- `libs/policies/`: Contains the specific policies used in the simulator.
     Each policy has its own header and source file.
 The latter should be included in the `CMakeLists.txt` `policies` target.
     The `policies.h` file includes all the policies headers files for easier inclusion.
+- `libs/samplers/`: Contains the distributions implementation for sampling.
+    Each sampler has its own header file that directly define the implementation.
+    The `samplers.h` file includes all the samplers headers files for easier inclusion.
 - `libs/simulator/`: Contains the actual simulator code and its settings loader.
     For a cleaner organization, the loaders for distributions and policies are separated.
-- `libs/utils/`: Contains some quick header-only utilities.
+- `libs/utils/`: Contains some string and math utilities.
 - `scripts/`: Contains some scripts for solving small tasks running the project.
     - `convert_conf.py`: Converts the configuration files from the two-file logic to the TOML format.
     - `ensure_same_results.py`: Checks if the results of two simulations are the same.